glbala87/ELLA_tool/docs/README.md

 # Introduction

-E||a is tool to interpret genetic variants found in patient samples.
+**This documentation is work in progress**

+ella is a tool for clinical interpretation of genetic variants.

 The users will either interpret a **single variant** or several variants belonging together in an analysis.

 The result of the interpretation work are **assessments** that include the classification of the variant (1-5, T).
 The assessments are the product of e||a.
-When the same varithe variant(s) is seen in other samples the previous interpretation work can be reused, saving valuable time.
+When the same variant(s) is seen in other samples the previous interpretation work can be reused, saving valuable time.

 The interpretation work must be approved by another person in multi-step **workflow**.